GPiMHS / MHICS

 Our staff are co-located at GP practices across Surrey, representing Community Connections Surrey and helping people with their mental health and emotional wellbeing.

-GPiMHS (General Practise integrated Mental Health Service) is an emotional and wellbeing service for adults patients over 18.
+GPiMHS (General Practice integrated Mental Health Service) is an emotional and wellbeing service for adult patients over 18.
 Patients are offered extended consultation times, quick and easy access to practical advice and tailored support for their mental health needs from Mental Health Practitioners or Community Link Workers.

-Referrals are made via local GP’s and Practise Nurses.
+Referrals are made via local GP’s and Practice Nurses.

 GPiMHS Service Locations

-The MICHS (Mental Health Integrated Community Services) is the same model over in Frimley and will be rolled out to patients in Surrey Heath & Farnham across April/May.
+The MHICS (Mental Health Integrated Community Services) is the same model over in Frimley and is available to patients in Surrey Heath & Farnham.

 The team is made up of people from different NHS and community backgrounds, who each have a great deal of experience in helping people with their mental health and emotional wellbeing.
 You may have contact with: